mozilla/gecko-dev/devtools/docs/getting-started/build.md

 ./mach build
 ```

-If your system needs additional dependencies installed, the above commands might fail, and error messages will be printed to your screen.
-Follow their advice and then try running the command that failed until it completes successfully.
-(For example, some MacOS users may need to run `brew install python`, `brew link python`.)
+If your system needs additional dependencies, the above commands will fail, and error messages will be printed to your screen.
+Follow their advice and then try running the commands again until they complete successfully.
+(For example, some MacOS users may need to run `brew link python`.)

-*Note: If this fails you might need to run the `bootstrap.py` script first.
-Download the [bootstrap.py script](https://hg.mozilla.org/mozilla-central/raw-file/default/python/mozboot/bin/bootstrap.py) and save it in your project directory.
-Then run `python bootstrap.py` and follow the prompted steps.*

-*Note: If using Windows, you might need to type the commands without the `./`.*

-If you get stuck, you can consult the [full build docs](https://developer.mozilla.org/docs/Mozilla/Developer_guide/Build_Instructions/Simple_Firefox_build), search the internet for a specific error message, or [get in touch](https://firefox-dev.tools/) with us via Slack.
+If you get stuck, you can consult the [full build docs](https://developer.mozilla.org/docs/Mozilla/Developer_guide/Build_Instructions/Simple_Firefox_build), search the internet for a specific error message, or [get in touch](https://firefox-dev.tools/) with the DevToolos community via Slack.

 ## Run Firefox